 2. Don’t use too many hashtags

-Hashtags are useful in social media because they help you get your posts found more easily by other users interested in the content you’re sharing.
+Hashtags are useful because they help you get your posts found more easily by other users interested in the content you’re sharing.
 However, don’t overdo it with hashtags, especially for businesses that may not have a huge following just yet.

 3. Showcase the organization culture